open-horizon/exchange-api/README.md

 - Made the IP and port the exchange listens on configurable in `config.json`
 - Added graceful shutdown, and made wait time for in-flight requests configurable
+- Enabled passing args to the exchange svr JVM by setting JAVA_OPTS

 ## Changes in 2.4.0